jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ## Prepare Data for Analysis

-Before we start with the analysis we should prepare our data.
+Before we start with the analysis, we should prepare our data.

 ### Add Participant Codes